top of page

 Masonic Hall

 Further up the High Street, beyond the library entrance and on the other side of a small access road into the Druitt Gardens, is the Masonic Hall.
 This Hall was built by Samuel Bayley, a draper of Christchurch, for the Lodge of Hengist in 1837 – a venture which eventually bankrupted him.
 Note the ornamental urn on the top, and the oversized doorway – probably surviving pieces from the earlier Winton House before it was rebuilt.
-On the Christchurch Blue Plaques Millennium Trail Leaflet this location is identified as number 42 but no Blue Plaque has been erected.

-Walking further along the High Street you will see the bow fronted windows of Bow House
+Walking further along the High Street you will see the bow fronted windows of Bow House.

 Bow House and Brewery House